A Millennial’s Guide to Homeownership

 Fannie Mae’s survey also revealed that 59% of Americans either don’t know or are misinformed about what FICO® credit score is necessary to qualify.
 Many Americans believe a ‘good’ score is 780 or higher.

 To help debunk this myth, let’s take a look at Ellie Mae’s latest Origination Insight Report, which focuses on recently closed (approved) loans.
-As you can see on the right, 52.7% of approved mortgages had a FICO® score between 600-749.
+As per the report, 54.1% of approved mortgages had a FICO® score between 600-749.

 Don’t make the mistake of disqualifying yourself by thinking you need a 780 score.